Swap-20/Classic-Snake-Game/README.md

 Controls

 Description
 Snake Game is a simple yet addictive game where the player controls a snake that grows longer as it eats food.
-The objective is to navigate the snake around the playing field, avoiding collisions with the walls of the game area.
-The game ends when the snake collides with a wall.
+The objective is to navigate the snake around the playing field.

 Features
 Classic Snake gameplay experience